Vibrate yourself to fitness

-It has been well documented that athletes have much greater motor unit recruitment capabilities than non-athletes (or those less fit) and presumably they will adapt to vibration much faster than others.
-However, due to the fact that most people (especially those who are elderly, rehabilitating or unconditioned) do not have well trained motor unit synchronization, utilizing settings above 35Hz for these individuals (even after extended training time) would be too great of a demand for their neurological and muscular systems to handle.
+It has been well documented that athletes have much greater motor unit recruitment capabilities than non-athletes (or those less fit) and they will adapt to a vibration much faster than others.
+However, because most people (especially those who are elderly, rehabilitating or unconditioned) do not have well-trained motor unit synchronization, utilizing settings above 35Hz for these individuals (even after extended training time) would be too great of a demand for their neurological and muscular systems to handle.

-Because of the physiological characteristics of the fast twitch muscle fibre, strength training at 50 Hz provides no muscular benefit due to the maximum rate of contraction is only 42mm/s.
+Because of the physiological characteristics of the fast-twitch muscle fibre, strength training at 50 Hz provides no muscular benefit due to the maximum rate of contraction is 42mm/s.
 It is for this reason 50 Hz is utilized primarily for massage and non-weight bearing movements.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: